Mangatepopo Canyon disaster

-The Mangatepopo Canyon Disaster was a flash flood that occurred on 15 April 2008 in the central North Island of New Zealand.
+The Mangatepopo Canyon disaster was a flash flood that occurred on 15 April 2008 in the central North Island of New Zealand.

 Students and staff from Elim Christian College were at the Sir Edmund Hillary Outdoor Pursuits Centre during a gorge trip.
 The flash flood resulted in the death of six students and one teacher.
-It took place at the Mangatepopo stream in the Tongariro National Park.
+It occurred at the Mangatepopo stream in the Tongariro National Park.

 Background

-On April 15, 2008 approximately 40 students were on a school camp at the Sir Edmund Hillary Outdoor Pursuits Center.
+On 15 April 2008, approximately 40 students were on a school camp at the Sir Edmund Hillary Outdoor Pursuits Centre.
 The group was from Elim Christian College in Auckland.